google/material-design-lite/src/snackbar/README.md

 | timeout   | The amount of time in milliseconds to show the snackbar. | Optional (default 8000) | Integer |
 | actionHandler | The function to execute when the action is clicked. | Optional | Function |
 | actionText | The text to display for the action button. | Required if actionHandler is set |  String. |

-## More information
-For working examples of the **snackbar** component, see the MDL [snackbar demo page](www.github.com/google/material-design-lite/src/snackbar/demo.html).

 ## License